Affiliate links on Android Authority may earn us a commission. Learn more.

-Another option to connect your Bluetooth headphones to your PS4, PS4 Pro, or PS5 is to use the Remote Play app for iOS, Android, Mac, or Windows.
+Another option to connect your Bluetooth earbuds or headphones to your PS4, PS4 Pro, or PS5 is to use the Remote Play app for iOS, Android, Mac, or Windows.
 After you download and install the app, take the following steps:

 - Activate remote play on your console in Settings > Remote Play Connection Settings > Enable Remote Play.

 - Follow Add Device > Code and write down the eight-digit code that appears.

 - Input that eight-digit code into the Remote Play app.